jbrache/vertex-ai-things/gen-ai/gemini-enterprise/ge-gcs-cmek-terraform/README.md

 ### 🔄 Data Connector Synchronization/Import

 When `create_data_store = true`, documents from the GCS bucket are automatically imported using a `local-exec` provisioner.
-Monitor the import status in the Discovery Engine console.
+Monitor the import status in the [Gemini Enterprise console](https://console.cloud.google.com/gemini-enterprise/apps).

 **Wait for the data connector to be ready** before triggering manual synchronization.
 The connector needs time to complete initialization after creation.
 If you attempt to sync too early, you may encounter: